 Initial hospital management

-An overview of basic procedures is presented – perform them as quickly as possible; many of them can be done simultaneously, before or during thrombolysis
+Following basic procedures should be performed as quickly as possible.
+Many of them can be done simultaneously, either before or during thrombolysis

-• recanalization therapy should begin ASAP after arrival at the hospital
+• recanalization therapy should begin ASAP after the patient arrives at the hospital

 • it is recommended to follow the approved in-house stroke protocol